ssoq/learning-python/README.md

 ### [Basic Programs:](https://github.com/ssoq/learning-python)

-These are programmed for me to learn the basics of loops, determaination statements, methods, functions, and such.
+These were programmed for me to learn the basics of loops, determaination statements, methods, functions, and such.

 <br>